abin0515/my-learning-record/backend.md

 # Caching
 ## Caching
-Caching is a technique used in computing to store and retrieve frequently accessed data quickly, reducing the need to fetch it from the original, slower source repeatedly.
+Caching is a technique used  to store and retrieve frequently accessed data quickly, reducing the need to fetch it from the original, slower source repeatedly.
 It involves keeping a copy of data in a location that's faster to access than its primary storage.
 Caching can occur at various levels, including browser caching, application-level caching, and database caching.
 It significantly improves performance by reducing latency, decreasing network traffic, and lowering the load on servers or databases.
 Common caching strategies include time-based expiration, least recently used (LRU) algorithms, and write-through or write-back policies.
 While caching enhances speed and efficiency, it also introduces challenges in maintaining data consistency and freshness.
 Effective cache management is crucial in balancing performance gains with the need for up-to-date information in dynamic systems.

 **Summary: Caching is a performance optimization technique that stores copies of frequently accessed data in faster storage locations; it operates at multiple levels (browser, application, database) to reduce latency, network traffic, and server load, using strategies like time-based expiration and LRU algorithms while balancing the trade-offs between speed and data consistency.**